wtnwin111/interview/src/com/interview/books/ccinterview/README.md

     *HINT: m is the leftmost element that its right have an element < array[m], and n is the rightmost element that its left have an element > array[n].*

-        The problem can be solve scan 4 times:
+        The problem can be solve scan 4 times:   Space: O(N)
             1. scan right-left to find min[]
             2. scan left-right to find leftmost element i that min[i] != array[i]
             3. scan left-right to find max[]
             4. scan right-left to find rightmost element j that max[j] != array[j]
             (i, j) is the range
-        Or we can reduce the scan to 2 times:
+        Or we can reduce the scan to 2 times:   Space: O(1)
             1. scan right-left to find the longest increasing sequence.
             2. scan left-right to find the longest decreasing sequence. after 2 scan, array can be divide into (left in increasing) (mid) (right in decreasing)